 One of the most important tips I can give is to provide some shelter from the rain if growing outdoors.
 Tomato plants won’t mind a short shower when it’s warm , but if they are constantly wet for several days in soaking wet, cold soil – they will probably go down with blight.

-There are two varieties: Ferline and Legend that are blight tolerant, but they are still susceptible to blight – they will just take longer before they get it too!
+Some varieties such as Ferline and Legend are blight tolerant, but they are still susceptible to blight – they will just take longer before they get it too!